-The Canada Foundation for Innovation (CFI) makes financial contributions to Canada's universities, colleges, research hospitals and non-profit research organizations to increase their capability to carry out high- quality research.
+The Canada Foundation for Innovation (CFI) makes financial contributions to Canada's universities, colleges, research hospitals and non-profit research organizations to increase their capability to carry out highquality research.

 Research supported by the CFI is helping build communities across Canada.
 That's because the CFI gives researchers the tools they need to think big and innovate.
 And a robust innovation system translates into jobs and new enterprises, better health, cleaner environments and, ultimately, vibrant communities.
-By investing in state-of-the-art facilities and equipment, the CFI also helps to attract and retain the world's top talent, to train the next generation of researchers and to support world- class research that strengthens the economy and improves the quality of life for all Canadians.
+By investing in state-of-the-art facilities and equipment in Canada's universities, colleges, research hospitals and non-profit research institutions, the CFI also helps to attract and retain the world's top talent, to train the next generation of researchers and to support world-class research that strengthens the economy and improves the quality of life for all Canadians.